CT Angiography (CTA)

 - identify dissection or splitting in the aorta in the chest or abdomen or its major branches.

-- show the extent and severity of atherosclerosis in the coronary arteries and plan for a surgical operation, such as a coronary bypass and stenting.
+- show the extent and severity of coronary artery disease and its effects and plan for an intervention, such as a coronary bypass and stenting.

-- look at congenital abnormalities in blood vessels, especially arteries in children (e.g., malformations in the heart or other blood vessels due to birth defects).
+- look at congenital abnormalities in blood vessels, especially arteries in children (e.g., malformations in the heart or other blood vessels due to congenital heart disease).

 How should I prepare?